Colorado Chapter Leadership

 Mark is a Managing Director at Endeavour Capital, a private equity firm with offices in Portland, Seattle, Los Angeles and Denver.
 Endeavour was founded in 1991 to serve as a long-term capital partner to leading companies in the Western United States.
 Endeavour is currently investing its seventh equity fund and has approximately $2.25 billion in assets under management.

-Mark currently serves on the boards of Alpha Media, Arizona Nutritional Supplements, Grant Victor, Providien Medical, Nor-Cal Products, Equality Health, ZOOM+, and Temperatsure.
-He is also a Life Trustee at Lewis & Clark College, a National Council Member of the American Enterprise Institute, and Boy Scouts of America, Denver Area Council, Executive Board Member.
+Mark currently serves on the boards of Alpha Media, Arizona Nutritional Supplements, Grant Victor, Providien Medical, Equality Health, ZOOM+, and Nordic Ice.
+He is also a Life Trustee at Lewis & Clark College, a National Council Member of the American Enterprise Institute, and an Executive Board Member of the Boy Scouts of America, Denver Area Council.
 Mark received a B.S. from Lewis and Clark College and an M.B.A. from Harvard Business School.
 He is married with three grown children.

 Mark Jensen is a member of the Board of Directors and Audit Committee of Lattice Semiconductor Corporation, (NASDAQ LSCC) a developer of low cost, low power programmable semiconductor design solutions.
 In addition he is a member of the Board of Directors of Unwired Planet, Inc.,(NASDAQ UPIP) a pioneer in the technologies that enable mobile devices to connect to the internet, where he serves as Chairman of the Audit Committee and is a member of the Compensation Committee.
 He is also a member of the Board of Directors and Audit Committee Chairman of ForeScout Technologies, Inc. a private company which enables users to access corporate networks without compromising security.
 He was most previously a U.S. Managing Partner-Audit and Enterprise Risk Services, Technology Industry and a U.S. Managing Partner-Venture Capital Services Group at Deloitte LLP until his retirement from the firm in early June of 2012.
 Prior to joining Deloitte as a partner in 2001, Mr. Jensen was briefly the CFO for Redleaf Group and prior to that, a partner with Arthur Andersen LLP where he was the Managing Partner of the Silicon Valley Office and also led the Global Technology Industry Practice.
 Mr. Jensen is a certified public accountant licensed in Colorado and California and is a member of the American Institute of Certified Public Accountants and the Colorado and California State Societies of Certified Public Accountants.
 Mr. Jensen received a BachelorÃs of Education Degree from Colorado State University and a Bachelors of Science Degree from Metropolitan State College of Denver.
 He is a Senior Fellow and a Board Member of the American Leadership Forum-Silicon Valley.